Posts Tagged wifi

 The onboard USB ports are not extremely fast: with an GigE or Wifi USB adapter, the maximum speed that I could achieve was about 40Mbps.
 But at least you get a stable and reliable connection.

 The micro-USB OTG port is used for powering the device, and the board can freeze if the power consumption on USB ports is too big.
 For example, an external USB drive is very likely to knock the whole thing off.
+A WiFi dongle can freeze at bulk traffic loads.
+So, it’s advisable to use an external USB hub for attaching devices.

 Network Manager is installed by default by Armbian, and that allows easy plug-and-play WiFi configuration, adding new SSID and passwords from “nmcli” command-line interface.